CJPCNZ/CustomPush/README.md

 [jaycedk](https://github.com/jaycedk) - For suggesting new features, helping me test and implement them and encouraging me to keep improving this.

-[brainwash111](https://github.com/brainwash111) - For fixing errors and greatly improving the Pushbullet-WithImage.sh scripts!
+[brainwash111](https://github.com/brainwash111) - For fixing errors and greatly improving the Pushbullet-WithImage.sh scripts.

-[chinedu40](https://github.com/chinedu40) - For testing and fixing errors with wget authentication!
+[chinedu40](https://github.com/chinedu40) - For testing and fixing errors with wget authentication.

+[juanortega0410](https://github.com/juanortega0410) - For suggesting PushOver, testing and helping me fix bugs with the Linux scripts.

 Also a big thanks to the Sonarr, Radarr and Lidarr teams for their great products, well documented API's and sample scripts.